marcelleemendess/vite-project-notes-typescript-react/README.md

 # vite-project-notes-typescript-react
-🔵 Advanced React/TypeScript Project -Markdown Supported Note Taking With Categories This project as created with Vite with Typescript.
+🔵 Advanced React/TypeScript Project -Markdown Supported Note Taking With Categories This project was created with Vite with Typescript.
 It's possible to create notes, edit and delete.
 You can also filter your notes by specific tags.